openedx/open-edx-proposals/oeps/best-practices/oep-0011-bp-FED-technology.rst

    **Note**: edX previously used CoffeeScript, but its use has now been deprecated.
 Community interest in TypeScript has also grown, but it and other languages that do not follow the ECMA-262 spec should not be used.
-See `Reasons for rejecting CoffeeScript`_ and
-   `Reasons for rejecting TypeScript`_ for more detail.

-3. **JavaScript code should follow the edX ESLint configuration**
+#. **JavaScript code should follow the edX ESLint configuration**

    **Rationale**: In order to standardize and enforce Open edX's JavaScript coding style across multiple codebases, edX has published an ESLint